Obarun/66/README.md

   Allow to declare a alias service through the `Provide` field, e.g. `connmand` service will declare `Provide = ( Network )`.

-* [ ] Provide keyword for basic operations:
+* [x] Provide keyword for basic operations:

   Certain repetitive tasks can be more efficiently managed directly by `66` in C rather than scripting them in the `Execute` field.
-For example, utilizing a `WorkDir` keyword can facilitate moving to the declared WorkDir value before executing the script.
+For example, utilizing a `ChangeDirectory` keyword can facilitate moving to the declared WorkDir value before executing the script.

 * [ ] Reacts on event: